DavidMDev/SpringBoot-Angular2/README.md

 ### Live Reload

 - Run `ng serve --proxy-config proxy.conf.json` in root directory.
 To change the port (default : 8080), edit the proxy.conf.json file.

+## User authentication

+- Users can obtain a token by doing a Http GET request on `/token` with BASIC auth
+- The token must then be placed inside a header called X-CSRF-TOKEN
+- As long as it is valid the user is logged in
+- If the user calls a resource that requires authentication and does not possess the X-CSRF-TOKEN header, the user session is destroyed
+-